 4 June 2025

-These are main findings from the research projects of the CASCADE consortium, which is headed by Maria Katapodi, Professor for Nursing Science and DKF research group leader.
-The consortium is dedicated to elucidate research questions relating to personalised healthcare and prevention measures in hereditary breast and ovarian cancer as well as Lynch syndrome, which is associated with frequent and early onset of colorectal cancer and additionally causes various other tumours.
+These are main findings from the research projects of the CASCADE consortium, which is headed by Maria C. Katapodi, Professor for Nursing and DKF research group leader.
+The consortium is dedicated to elucidate research questions relating to personalised healthcare and prevention measures in hereditary breast and ovarian cancer syndrome and Lynch syndrome, which are associated with frequent and early onset of common cancers, such as breast, prostate and colorectal cancer, and with several lethal forms of cancer, such as ovarian and pancreatic cancer.

 Enormous interest and commitment

-The event was set-up to take place in 4 alternating languages.
-Thanks to simultaneous translation and division into language groups for moderated discussions, there were no language barriers.
-Participants were able to address their unmet needs and expectations for healthcare and research in small groups.
-This input will serve Maria Katapodi and her research colleagues as a basis for further research projects.
+The event was set-up to take place in four alternating languages.
+Thanks to simultaneous translation and division into moderated small group discussions participants were able to bring forward their unmet needs and expectations for healthcare and research.
+This input will serve Maria C. Katapodi and her research colleagues as a basis for further research projects.

-Prof. Dr. Maria Katapodi, Professor of Nursing Sciences and DKF Research Group Leader
+Prof. Dr. Maria C. Katapodi, Professor of Nursing and DKF Research Group Leader

 SNSF funding scheme Agora